t103z/kobe/README.md

 # kobe
-This is source code for project of Probability Theory class 2016.
+This is source code for project of Tsinghua Probability Theory class 2016.